joshualande/joshualande.github.io/_posts/2014-08-14-filters-joins-aggregations.md

-In this post, I will use the example recipes database from the [first post]({% post_url 2014-04-18-database-normalization %}) to go over the basics of quering in SQL with the `SELECT` statement.
+In this post, I will use the example recipes database from the [first post]({% post_url 2014-04-18-database-normalization %}) to go over the basics of querying in SQL with the `SELECT` statement.
 I will start with the basic operators of filtering, joining, and aggregating.
 Then I will show how these simple commands can be combined to create powerful queries.
 By the end of this post, you